AnhellO/DAS_Sistemas/Ene-Jun-2020/barrera-gonzalez-emilio/2do Parcial/Practica 1/image.md

        - Open your web browser and access the url http://0.0.0.0:5000 to get a random pokémon.
        - You can also choose a pokemon if you access: http://0.0.0.0:5000/POKEMON change POKEMON to the name the monster of your choice (eg: http://0.0.0.0:5000/charizard)
+       - Feel free to fork and add/delete features to the app. just make sure to give credits to the original developer __anhellojz__